 - If you are making panini, cut the baguette to 4 equal portions horizontally then halve each piece vertically.
 Spread some robiola mixture then put a couple of slices of mortadella per panino.
 Sprinkle with crushed pistachios.

-- If you are making crostini, slice the bread then toast them in the oven for 5- 6 minutes, both sides at 200 degrees Celcius, or in a non-stick saucepan or in a bread toaster.
+- If you are making crostini, slice the bread then toast them in the oven for 5 - 6 minutes, both sides at 200 degrees Celsius.
+You can also toast them on a non-stick saucepan or in a bread toaster.
 Spread the robiola mixture.
 Garnish with crushed walnuts and fresh mint leaves.